2019 Volkswagen Beetle Trim Levels with Comparisons & Configurations.

 With the Beetle being in its final year of production, VW decided not to give it any notable updates.
 However, the Coast and Dune trims have been eliminated from the lineup.
 Let’s see how the remaining Beetle trims compare to each other.

-Compare the 2019 Volkswagen Beetle S vs Final Edition SE Trim Levels.
+Compare the 2019 Volkswagen Beetle S vs Final Edition SE Trims.
 What is the difference?

 With a starting price of $20,895, the base Beetle S is a good choice for the drivers who’ve always wanted to own a “Bug”.
 It does not sacrifice a bit of driving fun.
 Under the hood rests a turbocharged four-cylinder engine, which punches out an enjoyable 174 horsepower and 184 pound-feet of torque.
 VW discontinued the Beetle’s available manual gearbox last year, which leaves drivers with a six-speed automatic transmission.
 Power is routed to the front wheels.

 The base S trim features all of the Beetle’s classic styling cues.
 Sport bumpers and a rear spoiler now come standard.
 LED running lights give the front fascia a bit more flair.
 You’ll also receive a set of 16-inch alloy wheels.
 Some of the available paint colors include Silk Blue Metallic, Tornado Red, and Habanero Orange Metallic.
 A contrasting roof color is available as well.

 You’ll enjoy the S trim’s accommodating interior.
 Cloth upholstery and six-way manual adjustable seats come standard.
 A leather-wrapped, multi-function steering wheel gives the cabin a more upscale feel.